-Step 1: Front Door: An intake coordinator will confirm the eligibility requirements across the funding sources and determine what funding source will support the child's enrollment.
-In addition, the intake coordinator will collect the necessary documents to verify eligibility.
-Based on the information collected, the child is eligible for the Integrated State Administered Prekindergarten classroom.
+Step 1: Front Door an Intake Coordinator will confirm the eligibility requirements across the funding sources and determine what funding source will support the child's enrollment.
+In addition, the Intake Coordinator will collect the necessary documents to verify eligibly.
+Based on the information collected, the child is eligible for the Integrated Universal Prekindergarten classroom.

-In this scenario, there are 12 4-year-olds enrolled in an Integrated State Administered Prekindergarten classroom in which some of the children receive Preschool Special Education programs and services.
+In this scenario, there are 12 four-year-olds enrolled in an Integrated Universal Prekindergarten class in which some of the children receive Preschool Special Education services.
 Below is the funding analysis and demographics of the classroom:

-Program Classroom Demographics Funding Source Fiscal Model State Administered 6 Children State Blend Prekindergarten School Taxes ыепа Preschool Special Education 6 Children State & County Child Care Subsidy 3 Children Federal, State & County Braid Parent's Payment 6 Children Parent(s)
+Program Classroom Demographics Funding Source Fiscal Model Universal Prekindergarten 6 Children A. State Blend Universal Freknigergarten o children B. School Taxes Diena Preschool Special Education 6 Children C. State and County Child Care Subsidy 3 Children D. Federal, State & County Braid Parent Payment 6 Children E. Parent(s)

-Step 2: Back Door: A child care program would create a Back-Door model to cost allocate the classroom expenditures.
+Step 2: Back Door: Northern Rivers has created a Back-Door model to cost allocate the classroom expenditures.
 This model includes tracking staff time by family/child served and by service needs.
 Note that it is important for an agency to identify staff time that will be distributed across multiple funding sources and limit detailed tracking to those staff members.
-For example, in this scenario, the staff could be: special education teacher, day care teacher, and assistant.
+For example, in this scenario, the staff could be: Special Education Teacher, Day Care Teacher, and Assistant.
 While there can be more staff involved (such as an intake coordinator, supervisor, receptionist or cook), for the purposes of simplification, we will focus on classroom staff.
 Note that you can develop a tracking system using the technology already available.

-The child care program would include as part of its tracking system codes for each staff title.
+Northern Rivers includes as part of its tracking system codes for each staff title.
 The codes related to the staff title help track the funding that supports each service.